-Senator JACK REED (Democrat, Rhode Island): I've been in shelters where there are toddlers and pre-school children and school-aged children with their mothers and fathers, complete families, you know, sleeping in the lobby, in some cases.
+JACK REED: I've been in shelters where there are toddlers and pre-school children and school-aged children with their mothers and fathers, complete families, you know, sleeping in the lobby, in some cases.

 JONES: But Congressman Wally Herger of California says Republicans haven't just been twiddling their thumbs about poverty.

-Representative WALLY HERGER (Republican, California): The premise that somehow that Republican Congress has not been working on this and has not had incredibly positive results is an incorrect premise.
+WALLY HERGER: The premise that somehow that Republican Congress has not been working on this and has not had incredibly positive results is an incorrect premise.

 JONES: Herger is outgoing chair of the House subcommittee that overseas welfare.
 He says Republicans in Congress have some pretty solid anti-poverty cred.
 Beside the Bush administration's boost to education for poor children through No Child Left Behind, Republicans have backed funding for faith-based initiatives and expansion of children's health insurance.

 HERGER: We've seen the overall poverty rate has fallen by seven percent; over 1.4 million children have been lifted from poverty.
 We see that welfare roles have dropped by some 60 percent, meaning those who were on welfare before are now working, living productive lives.